danheavern/root-code-challenge/README.md

 ## Representing time

 Anything time-related would take a bit of copnsideration in any project.
 For this example, the smallest denomination of time in the input is minutes, which I decided to store time in minutes.
 This could result in confusion when calculating miles/hour, so I made sure to take that into consideration when writing my test cases.
+As an additional measure, I included Trip.speed as a getter which calculates the speed.
+Having this done in a getter, which is tested, further protects from conversion errors.

 ## Testing